The First Step to Safe Deprescribing: Understanding the Full Story

 Loren Mosher, MD (Deceased): Visionary of Drug-Free Havens

-The Soteria Project (1971-1983) demonstrated that drug-free, peer-supported recovery is more effective than the standard care of suppressing emotions with psychotropic drugs, inspiring global alternatives and reducing reliance on institutions.
+Mosher criticized APA institutionalization and Pharma's antipsychotic push.
+He saw drugs as symptom suppressors, ignoring social causes.
+The Soteria Project (1971-1983) demonstrated that drug-free, peer-supported recovery is more effective than standard care.
+This inspired global alternatives and reduced reliance on institutions.

 Duncan Double, MD: Advocating for Limits